 Sir Peter chairs the planning group for the Scottish Leaders Forum which drives wider work to deliver improvement across public services in Scotland.
 At UK level, Peter is a member of the Civil Service Board and plays an active role in a number of UK-based networks and activities.
-He is a Member of the Council of the Royal National Lifeboat Institution, a Trustee of the Work Foundation and an Associate Fellow of Warwick University Business School.
+He is a Trustee of the Royal National Lifeboat Institution, and has served as a Trustee of the Work Foundation and an Associate Fellow of Warwick University Business School.

-Sir Peter served from 2005–2010 as Permanent Secretary at the Department for Communities and Local Government in Whitehall and had earlier worked at the Department for Education and Skills where from 2001-2005 he was Director‑General for Schools, responsible for primary and secondary education in England's 27,000 schools.
+Sir Peter served from 2005–2010 as Permanent Secretary at the Office of the Deputy Prime Minister / Department for Communities and Local Government in Whitehall.
+He had earlier worked at the Department for Education and Skills where from 2001-2005 he was Director General for Schools, responsible for primary and secondary education in England's 27,000 schools.